-- We plan to continue with TST-wide educational events on Indigenous culture and spirituality, the history of settler-Indigenous relations, the legacy of the residential schools, and the TRC Calls to Action. - We intend to promote Indigenous perspectives in as many TST courses as possible.
-Individual faculty members, who have responsibility for the content of TST courses, are overwhelmingly supportive of this intention. - We would like to find ways to recruit Indigenous faculty members.

-- We intend to promote opportunities for our students to take appropriate courses in NAIITS, in the Centre for Indigenous Studies, and in other units of the University of Toronto. - We hope to promote dialogue with Indigenous scholars and students on other parts of the U of T campus. - We intend to promote dialogue and knowledge-sharing with Indigenous elders, bishops, clergy, and other leaders from our sponsoring denominations and from other Christian communities, in the expectation that through such dialogue other opportunities will present themselves.
+- TST will continue with TST-wide educational events on Indigenous culture and spirituality, the history of settler-Indigenous relations, the legacy of the residential schools, and the TRC Calls to Action. - TST will promote Indigenous perspectives in as many TST courses as possible. - TST is finding ways to recruit Indigenous faculty members. - TST is exploring ways to promote opportunities for our students to take appropriate courses in NAIITS, in the Centre for Indigenous Studies, and in other units of the University of Toronto. - TST would like to promote dialogue with Indigenous scholars and students on other parts of the U of T campus. - TST intends to promote dialogue and knowledge-sharing with Indigenous elders, bishops, clergy, and other leaders from our sponsoring denominations and from other Christian communities, in the expectation that through such dialogue other opportunities will present themselves.